-Uncorrected noncompliance (UNC) is the status of a Corrective Action Plan (CAP) at the end of a correction cycle if the CAP activities did not correct the area(s) of noncompliance.
-Under an initial finding of noncompliance, a district is required to develop a CAP and must correct all findings of noncompliance as soon as possible, but in no case later than one year after notice.
-If correction of noncompliance is not completed within that year, the district will be issued an uncorrected noncompliance (UNC) status for the original CAP in Catamaran.
+Uncorrected noncompliance (UNC) is the status of a Corrective Action Plan (CAP) or a Corrective Action at the end of a correction cycle if the CAP or Corrective Action activities did not correct the area(s) of noncompliance.
+Under an initial finding of noncompliance, a district is required to develop a CAP or Corrective Action and must correct all findings of noncompliance as soon as possible, but in no case later than one year after notice.
+If correction of noncompliance is not completed within that year, the district will be issued an uncorrected noncompliance (UNC) status for the original CAP or Corrective Action in Catamaran.

 - Planning Meeting: A technical assistance (TA) provider from the OSE will be assigned to the district and will contact the district’s special education administrator (as identified in the Educational Entity Master) to set a meeting with key staff members who play a role in the noncompliance findings.
 A representative from the ISD will be invited to this meeting.

-- CAP Review: During this meeting, the district’s CAP will be reviewed to determine how the plan failed to yield compliance.
+- CAP or Corrective Action Review: During this meeting, the district’s CAP or Corrective Action will be reviewed to determine how the plan failed to yield compliance.

 - CAP Development: The TA and district will collaborate on a new plan to quickly achieve compliance.
 It may include targeted professional development for administrators and/or staff involved in the corrective plan.